 Pick an easy destination

 For your first time, you wouldn’t want an exhausting destination to reach.
-If you’re hiking the entire trip and not travelling to the location, it’s best you pick somewhere accessible so you’re not worn out before the fun begins.
+If you’re hiking the entire trip and not travelling to the location, you should pick somewhere accessible so you’re not worn out before the fun begins.

 Go for a suitable, preferably easy route

-If there are several possible hiking routes to your destination, it’s preferable you choose an easy one.
-Bear in mind that walking with a heavy backpack will draw on your energy and stamina, so you’ll be walking slower than usual.
+If there are several possible hiking routes to your destination, it’s preferable that you choose an easy one.
+Bear in mind that walking with a heavy backpack will drain your energy and stamina, so you’ll be walking slower than usual.

 Choose a well-established camp

-When you’re set on your route for some time and will arrive soon at the destination camp, it’s good to choose one that’s well-established through the years.
-This means the camp will always have company and you’ll meet new and interesting people as well.
+When you’re set on your route for some time and will arrive soon at the destination camp, choosing one well-established through the years is good.
+This means the camp will always have company and you’ll also meet new and exciting people.

-If you’re going up, choose a small elevation
+If you’re going up, choose a slight elevation

 The higher you go, the more difficult breathing is.
 Difficult breathing comes from exhaustion and lower Oxygen levels, so choosing a high latitude might not be the best idea if you’re a beginner.
 So, aim for a route with low elevation to avoid exhaustion.